liuzhidan/liuzhidan.github.io/_pages/about.md

 ## Recent Highlights:
+* 2025.03 - Our paper "ArmPad: Transforming Forearms into Interaction Interfaces with Smartwatches” has been accepted by [IEEE Transactions on Mobile Computing](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=7755).
+Congrats to Zhenyu. 🎉
+* 2026.03 - Our paper "Heterogeneous Multi-Modal Multi-Label Behavioral Context Recognition Using Wearable Sensors and Mobile Devices” has been accepted by [IEEE Transactions on Computational Social Systems](https://ieeexplore.ieee.org/document/11194049).
+Congratulations 🎉
 * 2025.11 - Our paper "Accelerating Graph Similarity Search with Maximum Common Subgraphs” has been accepted by [GPC 2025](https://www.crowdos.cn/GPC2025/home.html).
 Congrats to Yaqi and Zhengze. 🎉
 * 2025.08 - Honored​ to receive a grant from the [National Natural Science Foundation of China (NSFC)](https://www.nsfc.gov.cn/).
 We sincerely appreciate ​NSFC's ongoing support for​ our research! 🥳
 * 2025.08 - Great honor to receive the _Best Reviewer Award_ from [CCF Transactions on Pervasive Computing and Interaction](https://link.springer.com/journal/42486)! 🥳